 - 1. Set up the switch and HBA.
 See the release notes for supported hardware. - 2.
-Use the telnet command to connect to the switch and log in as user admin.
+Connect to the switch and log in as user admin.
 (The password is password by default). - 3.
 Enter the show topology command to retrieve the WWPN numbers.